yiisoft/aliases/README.md

 Any trailing `/` and `\` characters in the given path will be trimmed.

-For bulk translates a path aliases into an actual path use method `getArray()`:
+To bulk translate path aliases into actual paths use `getArray()` method:

 ```php
 $aliases = new Aliases([